AguaClara/aguaclara_tutorial/docs/source/python/python-packages.rst

 Sig-Figs
 ~~~~~~~~

 When you perform a calculation in Python and print the result, the output tends to contain an unnecessary number of decimal places.
-The ``set_fig_figs(n)`` function allows you to display only ``n`` significant figures when you print a value that has units.
+The ``set_sig_figs(n)`` function allows you to display only ``n`` significant figures when you print a value that has units.
 Note that this is only for printing; the actual value stored in Python still has its original precision.

 .. code-block:: python